velocyto-team/velocyto.py/doc/install/index.rst

     git clone https://github.com/velocyto-team/velocyto.py.git
     cd velocyto.py
-    pip install -e .  # installs in development mode, making symlinks to the current directory
+    pip install -e .  # note the trailing dot

 You can test whether the installation was successful by running ``velocyto --help``.

 .. tip::
     `velocyto` |version| is an alpha release, we recommend pulling in the latest bufixes and feature improvements often.
-Note that adding the ``-e`` flag to the pip command installs the software in `development` mode, when a package is installed this way changes to the source immediatelly reflects to changes in the installed library.
-This means that you can simply use ``git pull`` to update the library.
+Note that adding the ``-e`` flag to the pip command installs the software in `development` mode, when a package is installed this way each change to the source immediatelly reflects to changes in the installed library.
+This means that you can simply use ``git pull`` to update your installation.

 To get started with ``velocyto`` you can follow :ref:`our guide <tutorial>`.